 Numerous companies offer limited free cloud storage to clients as a way to let them test out their service before buying.
 If your storage needs are small (generally 5GB or less), this free service may be enough to cover them.
-It is important to be aware of the limitations associated with most free storage before you decide on making it part of your business’ long-term model, however.
+It is important to be aware of the limitations associated with most free storage before you decide to make it part of your business’s long-term model, however.

 What are the Limitations of Free Cloud Storage?

 Because free online storage providers earn most of their income from larger clients who pay for storage on the same network of virtual servers used by their free clients, they do place several limitations on free usage.